cfe-lab/MiCall/CONTRIBUTING.md

     `release_test_*.py` scripts to compare the results of the new release with the previous version.
 Get the comparison signed off to begin the release process.
-8. Upgrade the scripts and docker image in the main Kive test server, and record the id of the new pipelines.
+8. Upgrade the scripts and docker image in the main Kive server, and record the id of the new pipelines.
 8. Stop the micall_watcher service on the main Kive server after you check that it's not processing any important runs.